koality-io/api-sdk-documentation/examples/read/listProjects.md

 [back to overview](../../readme.md)
 # List projects

 This example shows how to use the API to list all projects of a given user.
-The projects ids

 - All project specific methods can be found in the [Project repository](../../Repositories/ProjectRepository.md).
 - Project list method [documentation](../../Repositories/ProjectRepository.md#search)